RTradeLtd/ipfs-camp-talk-2019/TALK.md

 ## <u> Why Does Open Source Matter </u>

-Open source matters because it gives us true collaborative freedom to explore and develop new ways to help society evolve.
+* Open source matters because it gives us true collaborative freedom to explore and develop new ways to help society evolve

-Everything we know and love with today's technology, and use on a daily basis is, or has deep roots in open source.
+* Everything we know and love with today's technology, and use on a daily basis is deeply rooted in open-source either indirectly or directly

 --

 ## <u> Examples Of Using Open Source Tech </u>

-* HTTP
 * Linux
-* Windows 10 (ships with an optional linux subsystem)
-* Relational Databases (PostgreSQL)
 * Android
+* MacOS (XNU Kernel)
+* Windows 10 (Windows Subsystem for Linux)
+* Relational Databases (PostgreSQL, MySQL, MongoDB)
+* iOS (XNU Kernel)

 --